reuven/oreilly-2022-07July-analytics/README.md

-# Jupyter notebook from my "Analytics in Five Weeks" training
+# Notebooks from my "Analytics in Five Weeks" training

 This repo contains the Jupyter notebook from my training for O'Reilly, starting on August 2nd.